Preserving the Stories of Fredericksburg’s Past

 In the 2006 season, the project has, in part, focused on a fast disappearing story: rural life in Stafford County.
 There are six interviews about farms and several pages of pictures of rural Stafford including photographs of Sherwood Forest.

-Transcribers: Jody Ballow, Betsy Glassie, Andi Grimsley, Suzanne Grubb, Jill Huber, Doris Webster Hickman, Karen Luisi, Mary Preston, Rebecca Purdy, Paula Raudenbush, Tomi Reneau, Ruth Ellen Richardson, Sandy Pearce, Ann Scott, Mike Vander Berg.
+Transcribers: Jody Ballow, Betsy Glassie, Andi Grimsley, Suzanne Grubb, Jill Huber, Doris Webster Hickman, Karen Luisi, Mary Preston, Rebecca Purdy, Paula Raudenbush, Tomi Reneau, Ruth Ellen Richardson, Sandy Pearce, Ann Scott, Mike Vander Berg, and Sue Willis.
 In addition, many interviewers transcribe their own interviews.
 Photographers: Tomi Reneau, Barry Fitzgerald, Sue Connors, Beth Daly, and Sherry Rong.
 The Free Lance-Star has been generous in donating photographs.

 Ruth Coder Fitzgerald indexed 3 years of the interviews and Betsy Glassie produced the 1998 exhibit for the library.
 Chairmen have included Marti Leicester, Candace Ransome, Leigh Ann Van Doren, Nancy Bruns, Mark Jenkins, Ruth Ellen Richardson, Tomi Reneau and Beth Daly.
 Tomi Reneau assisted in 2005-06 with graphics from her home in Tampa, FL.